MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-start.md

 ### Import Moodle files to Azure

 Once extracted, you can find the `storage` directory under `home/azureadmin`.
-This `storage` directory contains `moodle`, `moodledata`, and configuration directories, and a database backup file; each of which will get copied to the target locations as described in the following steps.
+This `storage` directory contains `moodle`, `moodledata`, and configuration directories, and a database backup file.
+You copy each of these files and directories to the target locations in the following steps:

 1. Copy the `moodle` and `moodledata` directories to a shared location, `/moodle`.